rounakdatta/rounakdatta.github.io/docs/content/posts/20201229224404-godfs_a_simple_distributed_filesystem.md

 </div>

-I've been midway through [Designing Data-Intensive Applications](https://www.goodreads.com/book/show/23463279-designing-data-intensive-applications) and implementing such a distributed system was always on my stack.
+I've been midway through [Designing Data-Intensive Applications](https://www.goodreads.com/book/show/23463279-designing-data-intensive-applications) and implementing such a distributed system and its algorithms was always on my stack.
 This implementation tries to cover most of the important aspects, yet largely simplified.

 The source for this project is [rounakdatta/GoDFS](https://github.com/rounakdatta/GoDFS).